Crysple/Dining-Concierge-Chatbot/README.md

-We gather all of our code here.
-But because we use AWS to delopy this application, the code here cannot be run directly.
-The used AWS are listed as followings:
+We gather all of our code here. **Note that the code here cannot be run directly** because we use AWS to delopy this application.
+Almost half of the work is to create and configure AWS components.
+The used AWSs are listed as followings:

 - **S3** (deploy front-end stuff)
 - **API Gateway** with swagger (RESTful APIs)